 Mazda's CX-5 is a mid-sized SUV with a loyal following.
-Jonathan Crouch checks out the improved MK2 model to find out why.
+Jonathan Crouch checks out the improved version of this MK2 model to find out why.

-The second generation version of Mazda's CX-5 mid-sized SUV has been thoroughly rejuvenated in second generation guise - and more recently improved still further.
+The second generation version of Mazda's CX-5 mid-sized SUV has been lightly improved.
 As before, it's a good compromise between a Nissan Qashai-style family Crossover and a Toyota RAV4-style SUV, offering good driving dynamics, efficient running costs and decent practicality.
 This may not be the first car you consider in this sector, but try one and you might just think it to be the best.

 The CX-5 has proved to be a crucial car for Mazda.
 Launched in 2012 relatively early on in the current craze for mid-sized SUV and Crossover models, it's since sold prodigiously.
 To the point where this model line now accounts for a quarter of all the Japanese brand's global sales.
 Over 1.5 million CX-5s have been sold worldwide, with 32,000 examples having found UK owners.
 Will those people continue to like this sharp-looking second generation version, now usefully revised?
 It'll be interesting to see.
 The engine-ware has been lightly updated as part of the minor update we're looking at here, with improvements in efficiency and refinement.
 Plus there's better infotainment provision and this CX-5 is now better connected.
 All of which this car will need to stay competitive in the face of crowded competition for sales of cars of this kind.
 Let's judge this Mazda on its merits.